Bhaktivedanta Hospital

 Bhaktivedanta Hospital & Research Institute, instituted in 1998, is a hospital in District Thane, India.
-It is located at Mira Road in District Thane, near Mumbai and caters to patients in the western suburbs from Borivali to Virar and beyond.
+It is located at Mira Road in Mumbai and caters to patients in the western suburbs from Borivali to Virar and beyond.

-Bhaktivedanta Hospital is a project of Shri Chaitanya Welfare Charitable Trust.
+Bhaktivedanta Hospital is a project of Shri Chaitanya Health and Care Trust.
 It is established as a tribute to Swami Prabhupada, the founder of ISKCON.

 Origin

-A group of undergraduate students, they held medical camps in the slums and villages around Mumbai, Maharashtra, India.
+A group of undergraduate students held medical camps in the slums and villages around Mumbai, Maharashtra, India.
 In 1986, after completing their specializations in various medical fields, the group gradually evolved into a nursing home and finally the Bhaktivedanta Hospital.